nodef/extra-integer/README.md

 [32-bit integer] can store values from −2^31 to 2^31 − 1.

 This package includes a number of very interesting [bit twiddling hacks] for integers by Sean Eron Anderson and many others.
+Each method is also available as separate package for use by bundling tools, like [browserify], [rollup], [uglify-js].

 > Stability: Experimental